History of cricket to 1725: Development of cricket from 1660 to 1700

-London Cricket Club was to become chiefly associated with the Artillery Ground in Finsbury.
-This venue was first mentioned re cricket on Friday, 7 May 1725, when the minutes of the Honourable Artillery Company referred to its being used for cricket: there is a note which concerns "the abuse done to the herbage of the ground by the cricket players".
-The Artillery Ground became the feature venue for cricket in the mid-18th century.

-In 1695, Parliament decided against a renewal of the 1662 Licensing Act and so cleared the way for a free press on the Act's expiry in 1696.
+In 1695, Parliament decided against a renewal of the Licensing of the Press Act 1662, and so cleared the way for a free press on the Act's expiry in 1696.
 Censorship had already been relaxed following the Bill of Rights 1689.
-It was from this time that cricket matters could be reported in the newspapers, but it would be a very long time before the newspaper industry adapted sufficiently to provide frequent, let alone comprehensive, reports.
-The earliest known newspaper report of a "great match" was in the Foreign Post dated Wednesday, 7 July 1697:
+Freedom of the press made it possible for sporting events to be reported, but it would be a very long time before the newspaper industry adapted sufficiently to provide frequent, let alone comprehensive, reports.
+As Major says, however, although early reports were sparse, trivia tended to "make good copy", and large wagers between rival patrons were given coverage.

+The earliest known newspaper report of a "great match" was in the Foreign Post dated Wednesday, 7 July 1697 Old Style (17 July 1697 New Style):

-"The middle of last week (i.e., probably on Wednesday, 30 June 1697) a great match at cricket was played in Sussex; there were eleven of a side, and they played for fifty guineas apiece".
+The middle of last week a great match at cricket was played in Sussex; there were eleven of a side, and they played for fifty guineas apiece.

-The match has been recorded by more than one source, starting with G. B. Buckley who said it is the earliest record of an eleven-a-side match.
-The stakes on offer confirm the importance of the fixture and the fact that it was eleven-a-side suggests that two strong and well-balanced teams were assembled.
-Following the decision of the English government in 1695 to allow freedom of the press (i.e., they decided not to renew the Licensing of the Press Act 1662 which had inhibited the scope of publications), it was possible for sporting events to be reported; but, as John Major says, reports in the early newspapers were sparse, although trivia tended to make good copy and large wagers between rival patrons were given coverage.
+The match has been recorded by more than one source, starting with cricket historian G. B. Buckley, who said it is the earliest record of an eleven-a-side match.
+The stakes on offer confirm the importance of the fixture, and the fact that it was eleven-a-side suggests that two strong, well-balanced teams were assembled.

 Periodicals called The Post Boy and The Post Man were in circulation during the early 18th century.
-In 1700, a series of ten-a-side matches to be held on Clapham Common, near Vauxhall, was pre-announced on Saturday, 30 March, by The Post Boy.
-The first was to take place on Easter Monday, 1 April, and prizes of £10 and £20 were at stake.
-No match reports could be found so the results and scores remain unknown.
+A series of ten-a-side matches to be held on Clapham Common, near Vauxhall, was pre-announced by The Post Boy.
+The first was to take place on Easter Monday, 1 April 1700 Old Style (12 April 1700 New Style), and prizes of £10 and £20 were at stake.
+No match reports have survived. so the results and scores remain unknown.
 The advert says the teams would consist of ten "Gentlemen" per side but the invitation to attend was to "Gentlemen and others".
-This clearly implies that cricket had achieved both the patronage that underwrote it through the 18th century and the spectators who demonstrated its lasting popular appeal.
-As the event involved "gentlemen only", it was probably minor in quality but is nevertheless the earliest known organised match in the county of Surrey.
+This clearly implies that cricket had acquired both the patronage that underwrote it through the 18th century, and the spectators who demonstrated its lasting popular appeal.
+It is the earliest-known match in the county of Surrey.